 What Results Can You Expect from Using Kanban?

 - Increased flexibility - scrum teams refuse any new work in a sprint, while Kanban allows for superior flexibility and effective task prioritization;

-- Work visibility & accountability – what gets started gets finished because tasks never get lost or abandoned on a Kanban board;
+- Work visibility and accountability - what gets started gets finished because tasks never get lost or abandoned on a Kanban board;

-- Productivity boost – successful implementation of Kanban will grant you at least 30% faster cycle times and a 3x boost inefficiency.
+- Productivity boost - successful implementation of a Kanban pull system will grant you at least 30% faster cycle times and a 3x boost in efficiency.

 Energetic and practical, passionate about social media, creative writing, heavy weights, and outdoor activities.